 Titanium dioxide is also widely used as a natural whitener in bath products, soap making, face powders, hand lotions, shave creams, etc. No known toxicity – and perfectly safe to use in lip care recipes as well.
 Adding a bit to your mineral make-up recipes will also pass a certain degree of sunscreen into your finished product.

-This version is water soluble.
+This version of Titanium Oxide is water soluble.
 For cold process soap add it to the lye phase before incorporating it into your oils – and blend very well (careful not to splash that lye water around).
 For melt & pour soap making, blend with glycerin then add drop by drop until your soap has reached the base color you desire.

 INCI: Titanium Dioxide